Moddable-OpenSource/moddable/documentation/xs/XS FFI.md

 #### Writing Bytes

-A C function cannot return a new pointer since the buffer size would be unknown.
+A C function cannot return a new pointer since its data size would be unknown.
 Instead pass a buffer that the C function will fill.

 Here is a function that fill bytes with random integers: